 1. By 2030 the City of Boulder’s HOP public transit buses, operated and maintained by Via, will be transformed to operate with near-zero tailpipe emissions.
 As of August 2022, Four of the 17 buses are electric.

-2. By 2035, Via’s smaller paratransit vehicles will also operate with net-zero transmissions.
+2. By 2035, Via’s smaller paratransit vehicles will also operate with net-zero emissions.

 In order to power these vehicles, Via will capture and store solar energy onsite.
 Our Boulder facility will build a microgrid equipped with a solar panel carport structure and charging stations.